AlexandraEL9/MS1-dock9bar/README.md

 ## Deployment

 ### GitHub Pages
+This site was deployed using GitHub pages.

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (within the grey bar), locate the "Settings" Button on the menu.
+3. Scroll down the Settings menu on the left hand side until you locate the "Pages" Section.
+Click "Pages".
+4. Under "Source", click the dropdown called "None" and select "Branch".
+Save.
+5. The page will refresh.
+6. Go to "Pages" to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

 ### Forking the GitHub Repository
+Forking the GitHub Repository creates a copy of the original repository on our GitHub account which enables us to make changes without changing the original.
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (within the grey bar) just close to the "Settings" Button on the menu, find the "Fork" Button.
+Click
+3. You should now have a copy of the repository in your GitHub account.

 ### Making a Local Clone
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS".
+Copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type "git clone".
+Paste the URL you copied in Step 3.
+7. Press Enter.
+Now local clone will be created.

+Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to access github docs and learn more about the process.

 ## Credits

 ### Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-Bootstrap was also used as the gase code for the forms, jumbotron the image carousel.
+Bootstrap was also used as the base code for the forms, jumbotron the image carousel.

 - I referred to  the [W3 schools](https://www.w3schools.com/html/default.asp) website's HTML and CSS sections in order to check syntax.
 - I also referred to [StackOverflow] (https://stackoverflow.com/)
-- To make the navigation bar I adapted the code from the Whiskey Drop Tutorial.
-I also adapted the jumbotron base code to my own needs.
+- I adapted the basic code from notes following the Whiskey Drop tutorials from the Code Institute website to achieve the navbar and the reviews sections.
+- I utilised [Free Formatter](https://www.freeformatter.com/) to check the formatting of my code.

 ### Content

 -  All content was written by the developer unless otherwise stated in the credits.

 ### Media
 - Google Map (Used a screenshot of Salford Quays with a pin drop and added to the home page 'General Info section )<br>
 - Images were sourced from [Unsplash](https://unsplash.com/)
+- [Canva](https://www.canva.com/templates/) was used to create the example menus using a template.
+- I utilised [Coolors](https://coolors.co/28262c-998fc7-d4c2fc-f9f5ff-14248a/) Palette Generator to create the color palette image in my README.md

 ### Acknowledgements